Profiler Mono - Profiler Mono

 5: Perform the profilingPressing Profile in the 'Test Signal' section triggers a single profiling sequence.
 This will make the plugin to transition through the following states automatically:

 - DETECTING LATENCY - In this state the latency of the audio system measurement chain is assessed.
-This step can be omitted by disabling the Enable button in the 'Latency Detector' section.
+This step can be omitted by disabling the Enable toggle in the 'Latency Detector' section.
 If latency was never measured, the plugin will force latency detection.

 - PREPROCESSING - In this state the plugin optimises the test signal parameters and generates the test chirp.